AltropInc/alt/doc/script/class.md

   }
 ```

-where `func' is the base class, `emit` is the derived class, `(minmum_to_generate, maxmum_to_generate: int)` is the constructor interface, and `{ }` is the constructor body.
+where `func` is the base class, `emit` is the derived class, `(minmum_to_generate, maxmum_to_generate: int)` is the constructor interface, and `{ }` is the constructor body.
 We will discuss this simple form in detail later.

 ## Constructor and Destructor

 Constructors defined in a class are used in the process of creating instances of the class.
-A class can specify a set of constructor interfaces with different inputs to create the instance of the class.
+A class can specify a set of constructor interfaces (interface overloading) with different inputs to create the instance of the class.
 A constructor is introduced by the keyword `enter`:

 ```altscript
 type position = (x, y: float);